DillonSW/Capstone_Team_5/Documentation/Signoffs/User-Interface-npatel45.md

     - Expensive compared to resistive touchscreen
     - Because it is highly sensitive, even the slightest touch can cause it to activate, which could result in inadvertent contact.

 It is evident from the finding that Capacitive touch screens outperform resistive touch displays in a variety of ways.
 Although more expensive, capacitive touch displays offer advantages that surpass the price, making them the better choice.
-Additionally, since it is used for user input it must also have sufficient screen size otherwise it will be frustrating to use that is why our team feels that 15" diagonal display measurement would be sufficient for user interaction and also the application that we will be writing to test the User Interface for the selection of different boards.
-Additionally, since the PC supports USB-C (Universal Serial Bus) our team has decided that a USB-C interface would work better because of two main reasons:-
+Additionally, since it is used for user input and to meet the constaint #4 of running TIA (Totally Integrated Application) portal the LCD has to meet the 15.6" diagonal display measurement.
+Also,since the LCD only need power a little more than 10 W and the PC can provide more than what is needed,it satisifes the constraint #1.Additionally, since the PC supports USB-C (Universal Serial Bus) our team has decided that a USB-C interface would work better because of two main reasons (satisifies Constraint #3):-

  1. The USB Type-C port would be used to supply the LCD with the power it needs (from PC).

  2. Type-C offers a single interface for both power and signal.
 As a result, it reduces noise and avoids using two cords.

+ Additonally, since the PC (ThinkCentre) that our team is going to proceed with supports Windows, and the LCD does get along with that satisfies constraint #2.And, to finally prevent LCD from getting stolen it will be mounted on wall or on top of machine using a Touch Nexus stand.

  So to meet all the above requirements the following decision was made:

 <div align="center">